isthari/hq-reporter-chromium/docs/ui/learn/bestpractices/colors.md

 uncolored portion using alpha that is programmatically computed based on the desired foreground color.

-## Use colors inside a View
+## Use colors inside a rooted entity.

-**Do not use colors outside a `View`**, since doing so correctly is difficult.
+**Do not use colors outside a known rooted entity**, since doing so correctly is difficult.
 Global access to theming objects is deprecated and will eventually be removed, since it's error-prone and hinders future design goals.
 Direct use of physical colors and obtaining colors from `View` instances are problematic for reasons given above.
 If you need something like this, talk to the toolkit team about the best approach.

 |||---|||